satyajitlion/GravLensing/research-log/Research Log 10-17-2025.md

 ***
 ### Questions & Ideas

-- For a real-world problem like medical imaging (e.g., MRI scans), what are the most relevant symmetry groups?
-Is it just rotations, or do we need to consider more complex transformations?
+- For a problem involving gravitational lensing, what are the most relevant symmetry groups?
+Is it just rotations and translations, or do we need to consider more complex transformations?
+How would a lensed image be permutationally altered in reality if at all?
+Can lensing images just be rotated and translated from our perspective?
+	- Mathematically, there is little reason to believe that the lensing images can be permutationally different based on what reference frame you observe them from.

 - How is the output transformation `t'` determined in an equivariant network?
 Is it always the same as the input transformation `t`, or can it be different?
 ***